AlayaNetwork/Alaya-Go/cmd/alayakey/README.md

 use the `--addressPrefix` to  set the address hrp,if not set,use default address hrp atp.

-## Passphrases
+## Password

-For every command that uses a keyfile, you will be prompted to provide the passphrase for decrypting the keyfile.
-To avoid this message, it is possible to pass the passphrase by using the `--passwordfile` flag pointing to a file that contains the passphrase.
+For every command that uses a keyfile, you will be prompted to provide the password for decrypting the keyfile.
+To avoid this message, it is possible to pass the password by using the `--passwordfile` flag pointing to a file that contains the password.

 ## JSON